kristoferbirgir/kristoferbirgir/README.md

 I’m Kristoferbirgir, a third-year computer science student passionate about exploring the latest in technology and software development.
 My focus areas include full-stack development, algorithms, and building efficient, user-friendly applications.
 I’m constantly working on projects that challenge me to learn and grow, and I enjoy collaborating with others to bring innovative ideas to life.

-Feel free to check out my projects below, connect with me, or explore some of my favorite tools and technologies!

 ### 🛠 Tools & Technologies